rhos-infra/reportportal/README.md

     Description to be added to a specified launch.
 * `--project-name`:
     Reportportal project name to push results to.
+* `--class-in-name`:
+    For test case name in Reportportal use combination of classname+name.
+If not set (false) only name is used.

 Jenkins Environment Variables
 -----------------------------